-Many CT examinations involve you having a contrast medium injected into a vein in order to increase the amount of information obtained from the scan.
+Many CT examinations involve you having a contrast medium (a liquid 'dye' which shows up on x-ray) injected into a vein in order to increase the amount of information obtained from the scan.
 The injection usually causes nothing more than a warm feeling passing around your body.
 There is a slight risk of an allergic reaction to the injection, such as a skin rash, but it may lead to an asthmatic attack or other significant complication.
 The doctors in the radiology department are trained to deal with any complications and again the risk involved is very small.
-If you had a reaction to a previous injection of contrast material given for a kidney X-ray (IVP/IVU) or a previous CT scan you should tell the radiographer at the time of your examination.
+If you had a reaction to a previous injection of contrast media given for an x-ray examination or a previous CT scan you should tell the radiographer at the time of your examination.